cadenai/byodr/docs/startup_manual.md

 When the robot is used the system will try to update software via the cloud.
 If functionality is changed, a release memo and updated manuals will be provided.
 To ensure the updates are possible:
 1. Place the robot on a platform so that the wheels can turn freely.
 1. Plug the charging cable into the charging socket.
 1. Plug an internet connection into the WAN-port.
-1. For support, it is desirable to place the robot next to a mirror.

 #### Charge